Updated August 2023

 Question two is – what’s the alternative?
 In that study, there was never a comparison with behaviours trained solely with negative reinforcement.

 What are the options?

-For many would-be cross-over horse trainers, the options aren’t to use to use combined reinforcement or positive reinforcement.
+For many would-be cross-over horse trainers, the options aren’t to use combined reinforcement or positive reinforcement.
 Remember, the trainer who hasn’t transitioned isn’t skilled using positive reinforcement – yet.

-The options for many traditional horse trainer would perhaps be to use make that transition using combined reinforcement – or revert to the old ways and use negative reinforcement.
+The options for many traditional horse trainer would perhaps be to use make that transition using combined reinforcement – or revert to the old ways and continue using only negative reinforcement.

-So, the option for the would-be cross-over horse trainer isn’t between combined and positive reinforcement, it’s between combined and negative reinforcement.
+So, the option for the would-be cross-over horse trainer isn’t between combined or positive reinforcement, it’s between combined or negative reinforcement.
 Again, combined reinforcement has the potential of either increasing or decreasing suffering, depending on how it’s carried out – and what the alternatives are.

 If the alternative is positive reinforcement, the combined reinforcement may be the least preferred option.

 If the alternative is negative reinforcement, then combined reinforcement may be the best choice, serving two different purposes.

 One, teaching the cross-over trainer to incorporate positive reinforcement into the training, helping make the transition.